 Insurance prices can vary dramatically, with most packages costing between 5 and 12 percent of the total trip.
 Age is one of the biggest factors affecting the price: Rates go up dramatically for every decade over 50, while coverage is generally inexpensive or even free for children 17 and under.

-Travel agents recommend that you get travel insurance (because they get a commission when you buy it, and because they can be held liable for your losses if they don't explain insurance options to you).
-While they can give you information and advice on providers, they are not insurance agents — always direct any specific questions to the insurance provider.
+Travel agents recommend that you get travel insurance (because they get a commission when you buy it, and because they can be held liable for your losses if they don’t explain insurance options to you).
+While travel agents can give you information and advice, they are not insurance agents — always direct any specific questions to the insurance provider.